yetizzz/zzz/README.md

     * Works with Pecan
     * Tracks what redirects are followed, and used the most

+* An importer for Intersphinx data
+    * Currently we only index data from Sphinx
+    * We can index any arbitrary intersphinx page, so people can host this themselves

 * The main site
     * Provides a instant-filtering interface for finding shortcuts
     * Allows users to add new links